Mintbase/Grants-Program/applications/NFTStore_Network.md

 ## Future Plans

 * In phase 1, our goal is to make it easy for users to create NFTs and trade their NFTs.
-* In phase 2, integrate more NFTs from other platforms on NFTStore through Polkadot cross-chain technology.
+* In phase 2, integrate more NFTs from other platforms on NFTStore through Mintbase cross-chain technology.
 * In phase 3, more integration with off-chain, such as holding art exhibitions